sam-b02/Silver-Chat/README.md

 ## Usage

-Silver cannot be run publicly due to API keys being needed.
-However, you can access an online version at [Silver Support](https://silversupport.in/).
+You can access an online version at [Silver Support](https://silversupport.in/).

 ## Future Direction